connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## STEP 4: More Configuration (Optional)

 If you made it to the end of Step 3 with everything working, you're in great shape.
 You can safely call it a day and have a working set-up for many JS files to come.
 If you want to tailor your environment a bit more, this step will walk you through common additional settings.
 You can enable some or all of these to personalize your environment and/or enforce stricter style adherence than the simple config detailed above.
-You can also view my current ESLint config file [here](../Dotfiles/.eslintrc.json).
+If you're interested, you can view my complete ESLint config file [here](../Dotfiles/.eslintrc.json).

-### Reference Pages
+### Reference Docs
 If you want explore the settings on your own, the following links are a good place to start.
-For the packages, don't be afraid to dig around into the course code!
+For the packages, don't be afraid to dig around into the source code!
 It's a great way to understand more about how things function and interconnect under-the-hood.
 - [Configuring ESLint](https://eslint.org/docs/user-guide/configuring)
 - [Prettier Docs](https://prettier.io/docs/en/index.html)
 - [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)